Frictional work and entropy production in integrable and non-integrable spin chains: Conclusion

 \section{Conclusion}

-We have explored frictional work in a non-integrable spin chain and identified regimes in which this is well described by diagonal entropy production.
-The relationship is characterized by the effective temperature of the final adiabatic state and holds for slow to moderate work processes.
-For fast work processes, the frictional work is well described by the relative entropy between the final non-adiabatic and adiabatic states.
-For comparison, in an integrable spin chain the frictional work is characterized by different temperatures for each independent subspace of the system.
+We have extended the results of Plastina \emph{et al}.\ by showing that frictional work in a non-integrable spin chain is well-described by diagonal entropy production, despite the adiabatically-evolved state deviating from a Gibbs state.
+The relation is characterized by the effective temperature of the final time-evolved state and holds for a range of initial temperatures and work-processes.
+The relation breaks down for low temperatures and fast work processes, in which case frictional work is instead described by the relative entropy between the time-evolved state and a thermal state at the effective temperature of the adiabatic state.
+We compare our results to those in an integrable spin chain, in which case a single effective temperature no longer describes the system and frictional work is instead characterized by a sum of contributions from each independent subspace of the system.
 We show that integrability breaking enhances work output in the adiabatic limit but degrades work output for sufficiently rapid work extraction.

-Spin chains can be realized in a variety of experimental platforms with a high degree of control~\cite{britton2012,RevModPhys.93.025001,Labuhn2016,browaeys2020}, enabling our results to be probed experimentally.
-An extension of this work could explore effects of integrability breaking on frictional work fluctuations~\cite{PhysRevLett.113.260601}, which are more sensitive to non-equilibrium aspects of the underlying ensemble~\cite{jeon2015,PhysRevE.94.012125,PhysRevE.111.L012102,gong2015,hoang2018,alhambra2016}.
-It would also be interesting to extend the analysis presented here to other non-integrable systems, particularly those with integrable limits that cannot be mapped onto a non-interacting system.
+It would be interesting to extend the analysis presented here to other non-integrable systems, particularly those with integrable limits that cannot be mapped onto a non-interacting system.
 The one-dimensional Bose gas is one such example, which is integrable in the homogeneous Lieb-Liniger regime~\cite{cazalilla2011}.
 Work extraction from this system has recently been studied using various engine cycles~\cite{WatsonKheruntsyan2025,watson2025,nautiyal2024,PhysRevE.111.054133}.
-Finally, it would be interesting to explore the effects of integrability breaking on the performance of a quantum thermal machine.
+An extension of the results presented here could explore effects of integrability breaking on frictional work fluctuations~\cite{PhysRevLett.113.260601}, which are more sensitive to non-equilibrium aspects of the underlying ensemble~\cite{jeon2015,PhysRevE.94.012125,PhysRevE.111.L012102,gong2015,hoang2018,alhambra2016}.
+Finally, it would be interesting to explore the effect of integrability breaking on the performance of a quantum thermal machine.
 Here performance depends not only on the work output but also the heat exchanged with the reservoir, which will likely be sensitive to the presence or absence of integrability.